 While the train turns around, you have time for a quick lunch in Santa Paula.
 There are several restaurants within walking distance of the train station.
 You will hear the train horn blow when it’s time to return to the Depot.

 Santa Paula is filled with historic old houses, and the downtown shopping district looks much the same as it did in the 1940s.
-The town Train Depot has been restored to original condition and has a small gift shop.
+The town Train Depot has been restored to its original condition and has a small gift shop.

 All too soon, it’s time to return to the station for the return trip to Fillmore.
 All aboard for the second half of your train trip back through the farmland of the Heritage Valley to the Fillmore station.

-The round trip lasts about three hours including the stopover in Santa Paula.
-Fillmore & Western Railway historical passenger cars are nicely restored and clean but do not have a heating or air conditioning.
+The round trip lasts about three hours, including the stopover in Santa Paula.
+Fillmore & Western Railway historical passenger cars are nicely restored and clean but do not have heating or air conditioning.
 Come prepared to bring along a light coat or sweater.

 The Fillmore train gives you a window into the past of Southern California before housing tracts and shopping malls.
 This is what Southern California used to look like.